Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Related Work

 Since the introduction of the bazaar model of software development~\cite{raymond1999cathedral}, open-source software (OSS) has evolved from a fringe movement to a foundational element of global software software ecosystem~\cite{chesbrough2023measuring}.
 Despite its success, concerns around the long-term sustainability of OSS projects have persisted~\cite{coelho2017modern}.
 While there are community initiatives (e.g., CHAOSS~\cite{goggins2021open}) to identify and consolidate the health and sustainability metrics for open-source projects, academic research has also sought to identify early warning signs of project failure, e.g., lack of contributions, insufficient community engagement, or maintainability bottlenecks~\cite{avelino2019abandonment, coelho2017modern}.
 On the other hand, multiple studies identify factors like user base, language translation, responsibility distribution, and modularity to exert a positive impact~\cite{midha2012factors} in the open-source software lifecycle.
 More recent work emphasizes early-stage repository metrics, including commit frequency, contributor count, contributor reputation, issue responsiveness, build frequency, and CI adoption as strong predictors of long-term healthy sustainability~\cite{xiao2023early, rzig2022characterizing, ghapanchi2015predicting}.

 However, the strength of these predictors varies by project type and maturity, and very few studies have evaluated them in the context of rapidly evolving software paradigms like MCP servers.
 While MCP servers functionally resemble traditional reusable OSS components (PyPI or NPM packages), they operate under unique constraints, e.g., integration with foundation models and system-level tool orchestration.
-While sustainability and evolution have been extensively studied in PyPI~\cite{valiev2018ecosystem,bommarito2019empirical} and NPM~\cite{mujahid2023characteristics}, to the best of our knowledge, no prior study has empirically assessed the sustainability of MCP servers.
+While sustainability and evolution have been extensively studied in PyPI~\cite{valiev2018ecosystem,bommarito2019empirical} and NPM~\cite{mujahid2023characteristics}, to the best of our knowledge, there are no existing studies that characterize MCP servers’ health or sustainability.
+Understanding these is critical because early-stage development health and sustainability often determine the trustworthiness of these MCP servers and whether these publicly available MCP servers can be adopted in practice.
 Our work addresses this gap by adapting established metrics to this emerging domain and assessing their applicability.